-I could never understand why Elliot didn't go with his best friend on adventures in space when I was a kid.
-And then I grew up, and realized that Elliot had matured during E.T's visit.
+Why didn't Elliot go on adventures in space with his best friend?
+The answer becomes clear throughout the movie.
 At the beginning, he's a very typical 10-year-old, hurting from a divorce, and unable to keep that hurt to himself, even making his mom cry.
 His brother yells at him for that, telling him to grow up and think how other people feel for a change.
 When he comes back from sleeping overnight in the forest, he learns that he is just as capable of hurting his family as his father did when said father left his three kids and wife, and at the end, cannot bring himself to hurt his broken family further by leaving with the aliens in the spaceship, no matter how much he loves one of them.
 Ouch.

 Which makes it Spielberg's rebuttal to the ending of his previous Close Encounters of the Third Kind where the father did leave his family to go gallivanting with aliens (none of whom he had formed a relationship with).

 When E.T. sees Gertie for the first time she screams and he screams back.
 He was scared of Elliot at first, screamed, but came back and got to know Elliot.
-By the time he met Gertie and she screamed, he thought that was how humans greeted each other and was mimicking her facial expressions.
+By the time he met Gertie and she screamed, he may well have thought that this was how humans greeted each other, and was mimicking her facial expressions as well.

-Also counts as Crowning Moment of Heartwarming: Before Gertie meets E.T, she yells "Elliott, look what I made for you" and can be seen holding a piece of paper in her hand.
+Also counts as Heartwarming Moments: Before Gertie meets E.T, she yells "Elliott, look what I made for you" and can be seen holding a piece of paper in her hand.
 Elliott faked being sick so he could stay home and play with E.T, and Gertie genuinely thought he was sick and made a get well card.

 The movie is basically a retelling of The Wizard of Oz.
 E.T. wants to get home and is helped by three companions.
-Some scenes are even similar, such as the kiss goodbye at the end.
+Some scenes are even similar, such as E.T.'s tearful goodbye to each of his friends at the end.